 Furthermore, class relations in America are developing in a direction menacing to capitalism.
 The increased pressure of exploitation has forced large masses of workers to the point where class-consciousness inevitably awakens even amongst the most politically backward wage slaves.
 The quality of exploitation which has been greatly extended, is changing more and more the former heterogeneity of the American working class.
 It is true that capitalism is still able to bribe millions of skilled American workers by positions of privilege, but the circle of this privileged class is growing smaller and smaller.
-Mass unemployment as a permanent social institution and the mass proletarianisation of the small farmers, form a fruitful ground for the revolutionising process germinating in the depths.
+Mass unemployment as a permanent social institution and the mass proletarianization of the small farmers, form, a fruitful ground for the revolutionizing process germinating in the depths.
 On the whole the situation of the American working class is at present far from being pregnant with revolution; it is different however, from what it was ten years ago.

-The strengthening of the centralised government power, which interferes in the most brutal fashion in the everyday struggles of the working class, is an important factor in the increasing acuteness of the class struggles and in the acceleration of the crystallisation of class-consciousness.
-The cessation of immigration from Europe, the influx of hundreds of thousands of ruined proletarianised farmers (farmers of American origin who speak English, possess political rights and who will offer an energetic resistance to the exploitation and oppression of the trusts) as unskilled, badly paid workers, into the large towns and industrial centres, represent an important change in the structure of the American proletariat.
+The strengthening of the centralized government power, which interferes in the most brutal fashion in the everyday struggles of the working class, is an important factor in the increasing acuteness of the class struggles and in the acceleration of the crystallization of class-consciousness.
+The cessation of immigration from Europe, the influx of hundreds of thousands of ruined proletarianized farmers (farmers of American origin who speak English, possess political rights and who will offer an energetic resistance to the exploitation and oppression of the trusts) as unskilled, badly paid workers, into the large towns and industrial centers, represent an important change in the structure of the American proletariat.

-It is true that the majority of the American workers do not vet feel any fundamental change in their position.
+It is true that the majority of the American workers do not yet feel any fundamental change in their position.
 But the developing trend of this position has undergone a fundamental change.
 This change is only very slowly and with difficulty being understood by the masses.

 2. The process of the development of political independence of the American workers, which commenced after the imperialist war and has continued under varying forms from year to year, is the political expression of the changed tendency of development of the class situation of the working class.
 This process is, however, still moving forward slowly and hesitatingly.
 This may be explained by various specific American causes and also partly because the American workers have a privileged position in comparison with that of workers in other countries.
 In no other capitalist country have the workers to overcome such internal and external obstacles in the beginning on their way to political independence.
-It is true that the time is already past when the reactionary leadership of the A. F. of L. could sell the entire vote of the organised workers just as it pleased to the highest bidder of the two capitalist parties.
-The political position of leadership of the agents of capital at the head of the A. F. of L. is in part undermined; in part paralysed by the anti-capitalist sentiments of the masses, but it is far from being eliminated.
+It is true that the time is already past when the reactionary leadership or the AF of L could sell the entire vote of the organized workers just as it pleased to the highest bidder of the two capitalist parties.
+The political position of leadership of the agents of capital at the head of the AF of L is in part undermined; in part paralyzed by the anti-capitalist sentiments of the masses, but it is far from being eliminated.

-The opposition of masses of organised workers to the continuance of their political bondage to the capitalists originally became apparent in various indefinite forms (for instance, in a section of the organisations affiliated to the C. P. P. A. here and there in the labour unions, etc.).
-However, it was clearer and more definite in the Farmer-Labour movement, which led in 1923 to the foundation of Farmer-Labour Parties in many States, and rallies considerables masses around its standard.
-The Communist Workers Party played, as we know, an effective part in this movement, and for a certain period even set the pace in it.
+The opposition of masses of organized workers to the; continuance of their political bondage to the capitalists originally became apparent in various indefinite forms (for instance, in a Section of the organizations affiliated to the CPPA here and there in the Labor unions, etc.).
+However, it was clearer and more definite in the Farmer-Labor movement, which led in 1923 to the foundation of Farmer-Labor Parties in many States, and rallies considerable masses around its standard.
+The Communist Workers Party played, as we know, an effective part in this, movement, and for a certain period even set the pace in it.